CBT for driving anxiety won’t work and often leaves you feeling worse than when you started.

 Driving anxiety has nothing to do with driving

 CBT practitioners often make the mistake of fixing the symptom, not the real problem.

 Driving anxiety is a symptom.
 It’s how another problem in your life is showing itself.

 Imagine that you have flu.
-You could fix the symptom (sneezing) by taping your mouth shut but is that going to get rid of the illness?
+You could fix the symptom of sneezing by taping your mouth shut but is that going to get rid of the flu?
 Of course not!
 To do that you need to target the real problem – the virus that causes flu.

 Driving instructors, CBT practitioners and all kinds of “experts” make the classic mistake of focusing on symptoms.
 It’s quite concerning that people working as therapists don’t understand this most basic principle of change work; the problem is never the problem!

 Why driving statistics won’t help